Courses & Curriculum

 PHY 447 Quantum Mechanics 3 credits

 Experimental basis of quantum mechanics, state functions, operators.
 Schrodinger’s equation and applications, parity, perturbation theory, Dirac notation.
-Prerequisite: MAT 336 is strongly recommended.
+Prerequisite: PHY 225 is required, MAT 336 is strongly recommended.
 Spring even-numbered year, 2 year cycle

 PHY 449 Nuclear Physics Lab 1 credit